robert-stuttaford/clj-cljs-app/Readme.md

 ## Clojure and ClojureScript REPL in action

+Run `npm install`.
+You only need to do this bit once (unless you add/upgrade versions to `package.json`).

 Run `make`.
 This will start a shadow-cljs REPL capable of both pure Clojure and Clojure+ClojureScript repl connections from Emacs.